 We are happy to answer any questions or concerns you might have.
 Trigger point injections are effective for many types of conditions.
 But we understand they are not for every patient.
 Our goal is to find a treatment that will address your pain and relieve it.
 Having discussions about your treatment is part of that.

-Downtown Pain Physicians offers pain management downtown and are pain doctors in NYC.
-If you’re looking for pain management doctors and want to talk about your options or you want to schedule an appointment, call our pain management providers today at 212–404-8070 today!
+Downtown Pain Physicians offer pain management in Downtown Brooklyn and Lower Manhattan and are part of our NYC team.
+If you’re looking for pain management doctors and want to talk about your treatment options, call our center today at 212–404-8070!

 Dr. Raj Raval, M.D.